supabase/postgrest-dart/README.md

 The usage should be the same as postgrest-js except:

+- `data` is directly returned by awaiting the query when count option is not specified.
 - Errors will not be returned within the response, but will be thrown.
 - `is_` and `in_` filter methods are suffixed with `_` sign to avoid collisions with reserved keywords.